alexanderfountain/underguard/src/pages/blog/2019-01-27-key-factors-with-contact-center-outsourcing-part-ii.md

 tags:
   - Outsourcing
 ---
 While the affordability and accessibility of outsourcing is attractive, it is critical to evaluate potential providers before confirming your commitment to a BPO contact center.
-Experience, capacity and a commitment to building your brand top the list, since a contact center lacking in any of the above will hurt your business far more than it will help..
+Experience, capacity and a commitment to building your brand top the list, since a contact center lacking in any of the above will hurt your business far more than it will help.

 **Industry Experience**